vineet-op/DAG-Builder/README.md

 - **Zoom**: Use mouse wheel or the zoom controls
 - **Mini-map**: Use the mini-map for quick navigation
 - **Fit View**: Use the fit view button to see all nodes
+- **Auto Layout**: Use the "Auto Layout Vertical" or "Auto Layout Horizontal" buttons to automatically arrange nodes
+- **Clear Canvas**: Use the "Clear Canvas" button to remove all nodes and edges

 ## 🔍 DAG Validation